Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Data analysis

 Here $L$ is the flight path length, $t_d$ --- the time shift due to the different length of the connecting cables between the detector and the measuring equipment, the response time of the detectors, which give time stamps to measure the time of flight.

 Fig.~\ref{f12} shows the time-of-flight spectrum obtained using the $^{235}$U target, the arrows indicate the characteristic minima corresponding to the position of neutron resonances in the total neutron cross section of lead and the energy of these resonances.
-In the region of short flight times, a peak at $N_0\sim 57$ is noticeable, which is associated with the reaction of photonuclear fission of $^{235}$U, the position of which was also used during calibration.
-The full width of the photonuclear fission peak at half the height is $\sim$ 17 ns.
-Using (\ref{4}), the flight path length $L$ was found to be 36.50(10)~m, and the time shift $t_d$ was 4.8(6.0)~ns.
-Consequently, the energy resolution of the GNEIS spectrometer for neutron energy in the region of 1 MeV is 1\%, and in the region of 200 MeV --- 12\%.
+In the region of short flight times, a peak at $N_0\approx 57$ is noticeable, which is associated with the reaction of photonuclear fission of $^{235}$U, the position of which was also used during calibration.
+The full width of the photonuclear fission peak at half the height is $\approx$ 17 ns.
+Using Eq.~(\ref{4}), the flight path length $L$ was found to be 36.50(10)~m, and the time shift $t_d$ was 4.8(6.0)~ns.
+The energy resolution of the spectrometer for the neutron energy range studied in this work is mainly determined by the time uncertainty associated with the proton pulse width, the uncertainty of the linear size of lead target and the time of flight base~\cite{Abrosimov_1985}.
+In fact, the evaluated energy resolution of the GNEIS spectrometer for neutron energy in the region of 1 MeV is about 1\%, and in the region of 200 MeV --- 12\%.